 And so I lugged that machine back in the car.
 And lugged is the appropriate term because this was a HEAVY machine.
 Like, two hands to lift it heavy.

 Later that day, we opened up the case to find a vintage Singer sewing machine.
+We all know that Singer is one of the Best Sewing Machine Makes available so I was happy to see that it was one of my favorite types of machine.
 A Fashion Mate 257, which I promptly looked up on the Google to find was produced in the early 70s.
 I plugged it in and pressed down the foot pedal.
 The moment of truth.
 And this machine purred….
 In fact, the motor sounded so nice that I couldn’t help but wonder if the “bad worn gear” was a mistake.

 But I couldn’t test the theory any further until I actually threaded it up, which was delayed a few days because I had to order bobbins that fit.
 The curbside machine came with no attachments, no bobbins.